itsmarsss/Callerphone-Bot/assets/PRIVACY.md

 ## Data Access

 Data collected by Callerphone will be used to improve the experience of using Callerphone.
 Only active Callerphone developers are allowed permission to view this data.
-Third parties will not be allowed possession of Data unless required by law or [Discord Terms of Service]
+Third parties will not be allowed possession of Data unless required by law or [Discord Terms of Service](https://discord.com/terms).
-(https://discord.com/terms).
 Data relating to you can be requested by joining [Callerphone's Support Server](https://discord.gg/jcYKsfw48p) and contacting support.

 ## Data Storage